 Improving STEM Education Across European Schools

 The general objective of the STEM project is to develop a methodology for teachers/educators and to develop and implement innovative pedagogies and methods for teaching and assessing STEM in the classroom, making it more attractive in the eyes of young people and students.
 The specific objectives are the following:

-- Boost a Europe-wide collaboration among STEM teachers as well as education researchers, policymakers and other STEM education professionals, exchanging inquiry-based and other innovative, effective and engaging approaches to science and maths education.
+- boost a Europe-wide collaboration among STEM teachers as well as education researchers, policymakers and other STEM education professionals, exchanging inquiry-based and other innovative, effective and engaging approaches to science and maths education;

-- Explore the use of ICT in STEM education, to enhance its introduction in traditional teaching methods and create technology-rich learning environments for students.
+- explore the use of ICT in STEM education, to enhance its introduction in traditional teaching methods and create technology-rich learning environments for students;

-- Helping students to develop important transversal skills such as creative thinking, problem solving, etc., that can be utilised by young people in the labour market.
+- helping students to develop important transversal skills such as creative thinking, problem solving, etc., that can be utilised by young people in the labour market.